 What is true for the military is true for society as a whole.
 Our civilian officers, our elites, those entrusted with power and influence through their rank amongst the upper echelons should function as custodians of our society.
 Cicero put it nicely in On the Republic: “Neque enim hac nos patria lege genuit aut educavit, ut nulla quasi alimenta exspectaret a nobis.”
 For in truth, our country hasn’t gifted us with education and good birth as if to expect no nourishment in return.

-Why exactly are we squandering the nation’s resources and grant them to those who lack affinity to the American republic, its legacy, and its people?
-Elite jobs, places in elite schools, and elite positions are a national resource.
+Why exactly are we squandering the nation’s resources and granting them to those who lack affinity to the American republic, its legacy, and its people?
+Elite jobs, places in elite schools, and elite positions are national resources.
 They should be granted first and foremost to Americans, not to foreign-born Brahmins.

 You may say “oh, but we have a shortage of native skills.”
 My reply, what kind of skills exactly are required for a job in management consulting or a career at Goldman Sachs?
 Clearly, Harvard’s business school can choose whether to accept a foreign candidate from Uttar Pradesh (or the Israeli desert, like me) or simply to move on to the next local candidate from Indiana.
 Why catapult a foreigner, unless we are talking about a second Einstein, into the heights of the American ruling class?
 Why not catapult an American?